Chuwena/Python-Tkinter-Projects/README.md

-# python-projects
+# python-tkinter-projects
-Different types of projects created using python.
-Download the zip file to try the projects , Enjoy
+Different types of projects created using python Download the zip file to try the projects , Enjoy